Neurofeedback Treatment for Anxiety

 4. Explore Complementary Therapies

-Consider incorporating other evidence-based therapies or interventions alongside neurofeedback.
+Consider incorporating other evidence-based therapies or interventions alongside neurofeedback to relieve psychiatric symptoms.
 This could include traditional psychotherapy, medication management, or lifestyle changes that support overall mental well-being.

 5. Seek a Second Opinion